Advantages of Construction Management at Risk (CM at Risk)

 The CM at Risk may also present some issues deserving consideration as well.
 The most important disadvantages include:

-- Design team may not take input from CM during design
+- The design team may not take input from CM during design

 - Such a relationship might not work perfectly on smaller projects